percona/pmm/doc/source/deploy/server/virtual-appliance.rst

 #.
 Start the *PMM Server* appliance.

-   If it was assigned a DCHP IP address on the network, the URL for accessing PMM will be printed in the console window.
+   If it was assigned an IP address on the network by DHCP, the URL for accessing PMM will be printed in the console window.

 Running in VirtualBox Using the GUI
 ===================================